eagle840/katacoda-labs/terraforminter/step1.md

 Notice the provider and the version and constraints.

-When we run 'plan' & 'apply' we'll be prompted for a port since we have set one yet.
-Enter 8080.
+When we run 'plan' & 'apply':

 `terraform plan`{{execute}}